wagga40/Zircolite/docs/Usage.md

 ```

-Notice : `sysmon.yml`, `powershell.yml` and `zircolite.yml` are use to get correct EventID, Channel or Provider Name.
+Notice : `sysmon.yml`, `powershell.yml` and `zircolite.yml` are used to get correct EventID, Channel or Provider Name.

 #### On the fly rules conversion